marph91/jimmy/docs/formats/bear.md

-This page describes how to convert notes from Bear to Markdown.
+# Convert from Bear to Markdown

 ## General Information